plusls/oh-my-minecraft-client/README_EN.md

 Highlight persistent mobs (Mob have item in hand or mob have custom name).

+### Flat Digger

+Which allowed you mine a flat road while digging stone by preventing digging of blocks under your feet while standing，sneak to dig blocks under you.

 ### Real Sneaking

 Players cannot ascend or descend when sneaking.